helenacuesta/DCStoolbox/README.md

 # Dagstuhl Choir Set Toolbox

-A Python toolbox for using the CSD dataset (work in progress).
+A Python toolbox for using the DCS dataset (work in progress).

 Authors: Sebastian Rosenzweig and Helena Cuesta.